instagr4h4m/romanNumeralCalculator/README.md

 # Roman Numeral Calculator

-A simple program that converts numbers (base 10) into Roman numerals.
+A recursive program that converts numbers (base 10) into Roman numerals.

+Make sure that in whatever environment you run this program, you have editing privileges.
+This program requires user input from the keyboard, so write permissions are essential.